How to become a successful Angular consultant?

-8 tips and tools an Angular consultant and expert can use to become wildly successful
+9 tips and tools an Angular consultant and freelancer can use to become wildly successful.

-The consulting economy is in the middle of a tremendous explosion.
+The consulting economy is in the middle of a tremendous boom. 💥

 Last year saw an upward growth curve in consulting opportunities of all kinds.
-With all the opportunities there’s never been a better time to build your own consulting business then NOW.
+And with all the opportunities there’s never been a better time to build your own Angular consulting or Angular freelancing business then NOW.

 So what can you do to become a more successful Angular profession and consultant?